 Chief Scientific OfficerDr.
 Jon Ness is a co-founder of DNA2.0 and has coordinated the DNA2.0 technology development since its inception.
 Prior to his tenure at DNA2.0, Ness was one of the first employees at Maxygen Inc., where he led Maxygen’s DNA Shuffling Technology Development Group.
 He also served as project leader for Maxygen’s collaborative partnership with Novozymes, focusing on improving industrial enzymes, including the laundry detergent protease subtilisin.
 As a post-doctoral fellow at Affymax, Ness laid the groundwork for in vivo recombination and whole genome shuffling in microorganisms.
 Dr. Ness holds 18 patents and is the co-author of 10 peer-reviewed articles.
 He received a Ph.D. in Bacterial Genetics and Physiology from UC Davis, and a BS in Microbiology from the University of Minnesota.

 DNA2.0 is the leading bioengineering solutions provider.
-Founded in 2003, DNA2.0 offers an integrated pipeline of solutions for the research community, including gene design, optimization, synthesis and cloning, as well as platforms for protein and strain engineering.
-It is the fastest provider of synthetic genes—based in the US with a global customer base encompassing academia, government and the pharmaceutical, chemical, agricultural and biotechnology industries.
-DNA2.0 is by far the most published synthetic gene vendor, providing expert support to and collaboration with scientists.
-DNA2.0 explores novel applications for synthetic genes and is exploiting the synergy between highly efficient gene design and synthesis processes and new protein optimization technologies.
-DNA2.0’s tools and solutions are fueling the transformation of biology from a discovery science to an engineering discipline.
-The company is privately held and is headquartered in Menlo Park, California With a reverence for the interplay between science, technology and nature, DNA2.0 applies its proprietary ProteinGPS™ algorithm, which condenses genomic information into mathematical rules on how proteins function.
-Application of these rules allows for production of physical entities embodying specific features, using the company’s efficient DNA-2-Go™ gene synthesis process.
-The result: precise and robust algorithms that allow for engineering of any measurable property in any protein so that it fulfills the exact functional criteria needed for commercialization while consuming minimal resources.
-While leading the industry in creating value-added applications through gene synthesis and protein engineering, DNA2.0 has also chosen to emphasize customer service as a critical measure of success.
-The freely available DNA2.0 software tool Gene Designer and the online Bioinformatic toolbox (picked as Best of the Web by Genetic Engineering News) put all the tools and expertise needed for gene design at the fingertips of the user.
+Founded in 2003, DNA2.0 offers an integrated pipeline of solutions for the research community, including platforms for protein and vector engineering, products such as expression vectors, fluorescent and chromogenic proteins, cell strains and reagents, as well as gene design, optimization, synthesis and cloning.
+DNA2.0 is based in the US, with a global customer base encompassing academia, government and the pharmaceutical, chemical, agricultural and biotechnology industries.
+DNA2.0 is by far the most published synthetic biology vendor, providing expert support to and collaboration with scientists.
+The company is privately held and is headquartered in Newark, California With a reverence for the interplay between science, technology and nature, DNA2.0 has developed a unique engineering platform based on machine learning and Design of Experiment (DoE).
+The ProteinGPS® proprietary protein engineering technology uses megadimensional, empirical optimization processes to calculate the set of nodes that are information-rich in the relevant space, gene synthesis to make those exact sequences, and machine learning to find the preferred solution.
+The result: precise engineering of any measurable property in any protein so that it fulfills the exact functional criteria needed for commercialization.
+The proprietary VectorGPS® technology uses Design-of-Experiment (DoE) algorithms to build testable numbers of vectors from sets of control elements, and advanced machine learning to assess the contribution of each element to vector performance; resulting in custom vectors engineered precisely for individual proteins and expression systems.
+While leading the industry in creating value-added applications through protein engineering, vector design and gene synthesis, DNA2.0 has also chosen to emphasize customer service as a critical measure of success.
+The freely available DNA2.0 software tool Gene Designer and the online DNA ATLAS, put all the tools and expertise needed for DNA sequence management and design at the fingertips of the user.
 The company positions itself as a resource and research partner for its customers, to enable accurate and innovative delivery of specific, immediately useful solutions.
 Customers value the individual, Ph.D.-level support they receive from DNA2.0’s sales and support staff, as well as the speed, accuracy, and flexibility with which products and services are delivered.